What is Oral Toxicology? And What Does It Detect?

 Oral Toxicology Testing is designed to detect and identify various legal and illegal drugs in one’s system.
 This is the least invasive form of drug screening and is highly effective at detecting recent drug use.
 Although Oral Toxicology is uncommon, it offers an alternative method of drug screening.
 This test carries the same purpose as a Urine Toxicology.

-Urine Toxicology is more common for drug use screening.
+Urine Toxicology is more common for drug of abuse screening and confirmation.
 However, Oral Toxicology can be used if a patient is unable to produce enough urine for a Urine Toxicology.

 There are two tests for Oral Toxicology, one is for screening and the other is for confirmation.
-The screening test provides a basic positive or negative answer in regards to there being drugs in a patient’s system.
+The screening test provides a basic positive or negative answer regarding a patient having drugs in their system.
 Whereas the confirmation test can determine the dosage amount in a patient’s system.

-The confirmation test uses a very sensitive machine.
-This is something you won’t find in many labs.
+The confirmation test uses an analysis technology called Liquid Chromatography-mass Spectrometry (LC-MS).
+The machine is incredibly sensitive and requires extensive training before use.
+This piece of technology is something you will not find in many labs.
 However, as we are a certified high-complexity lab, Auspicious Laboratory offers this method of confirmation testing.

 Reading The Results:

-These drug testing kits are easy to read and offer a fast result.
-The result will either be Positive or Negative.
+For Screening tests, the drug testing kit results will either be Positive or Negative.
 A negative result will appear if drugs are detected below the cutoff value.
 Whereas a positive result will appear if drugs are detected above the cutoff value.

 All in all, if two red lines are present then the test is accurate and provided a negative result.
 However, if no red lines appear at all then the test may need to be carried out again for accuracy.